 My earliest memories were in the house we called “The Little Green House" in West

-In another incident, the twins and our cousins, David and Rachel Downard, decided to put towels around their necks, climb up on the shed in the back of the house on Stella Street, and pretend they were going to fly off of it like Superman.
+In another incident, the twins (my sisters) and our cousins, David and Rachel Downard, decided to put towels around their necks, climb up on the shed in the back of the house on Stella Street, and pretend they were going to fly off of it like Superman -- emphasis on the word pretend.
 David, who was the twins’ age, thought the towel would truly enable him to fly, so he put it on, jumped off of the shed spread eagle and landed on the ground the same way.
 It knocked the breath out of him but by the grace of God he was otherwise unhurt.
 This is especially remarkable because he was a frail kid with bad kidneys.
 His bad kidneys would eventually contribute to his death as an adult, yet he lived a full life until then and was always jovial.

 We took little walking trips around town, even though we were very young, and in places Mom was unaware we were touring.
 And yet it was one of those trips that helped shape my life.
 Several of us started walking down the railroad tracks one day.
 There were no houses on either side of the tracks – only brush – for much of the walk, even though we were in town.
 From time to time we would see piles of trash beside the tracks where people had made dumps.
 We would go through the trash to see if we could find anything interesting.
 I’ve always loved books, so I latched onto one that I found in one of the heaps.
 It happened to be a book with testimonies of remarkable things that had happened to Christians, things that could only be explained as God’s intervention into their lives.
 There was story after story and they were quite moving.
 I knew then that’s what I wanted for my life – God watching over me and my family.
 Ironically, or perhaps by God’s design, I would one day write my own testimony of how God intervened in our lives.
-That story will come later.
+That story is on my blog page with the most views of all of my writings.

 While Carolyn was in the hospital, Granny came to stay with us.
 She was not a good mother to our dad so we didn't see much of her.
 Her staying with us was a nightmare.
 She was a lousy cook.
 Mom was the best cook in the world and Granny’s cooking was the worst.
 We all vividly remember her bread pudding.
 It was gross.
 None of us will eat bread pudding to this day.
 Her other dishes weren’t much better, though Sharon remembers her fried chicken being delicious.
 Speaking for myself, I don’t remember anything delicious that she cooked.
 Carolyn lost weight while in the hospital from being sick and the rest of us kids lost weight at home from refusing to eat Granny’s cooking.

 When I was in the lower grades like Kindergarten and 1st grade at Lincoln School in West Frankfort, we sang this little 5-finger song with actions.
 It was about Thumbkin, Pointer, Tall Man, Ringkin and Pinky.
 The lyrics went "Where is Thumbkin, where is Thumbkin," "Here I am, here I am" and the lyrics were repeated for each finger changing only the name of the finger.
-The left-handed finger would ask the "Where is ____, where is _____" part and the right handed finger would respond with "Here I am, here I am" while pointing only that finger straight up.
+The left-handed finger would ask the "Where is (thumbkin, pointer, tall man, ring man, pinky), where is (same finger, left hand) part and the right handed finger would respond with "Here I am, here I am" while pointing only that finger straight up.
 The left-handed finger would ask "How are you today, Sir?"
 And the right-handed finger's response would be "Very well and thank you" while bowing the erect finger down a few times.
 That was followed by "Run away, run away" while each arm went behind the singers' backs.
 What crossed my mind yesterday is how it looked when all of the class of students standing in a circle displaying Tall Man while singing in complete innocence, "Here I am, here I am."

-When a person cheats on their spouse, that person not only cheats on their mate, they cheat on the whole family, on both sides, and many of their friends.
+When a person cheats on their spouse, that person not only cheats on their mate, they cheat on the whole family, on both sides, many of their friends, the church people and God.

 Mine and my sisters' take on getting old: These aren't the golden years and we're not the golden girls.